javadnematollahi/python-assignment/59_Audio_classification/Friends/readme.md

 ## Description

 To work with voice, we need a preprocess step to convert the voices to our custom format.
-What I did in preprocess step is:
-1. merge voices that are belong to one person
-2. remove silence from voices
-3. convert all voices to .wav format
-4. split voices to 1 second parts and save them in newfolder

 After preprocess I upload my dataset to my googledrive to use it from google colab